Faithful-Resource-Pack/Docs/src/routes/pages/classicfaithful/32x-texturing-guidelines.md

   <img src="/images/pages/textures/classicfaithful/9.png" alt="indexed textures" class="center" loading="lazy">
   <p class="center"><i><b>Picture 9:</b> Left: A “limited palette” texture.
 Middle: A blurry texture.
 Right: A noisy texture.</i></p>
   <br>
-  <li id="noise"><b>Noise</b> as opposed to limited palette, is when there are a lot of colors that mean nothing and don’t have any reasoning for being there, usually made with a program automatically.
+  <li id="noise"><b>Noise</b> as opposed to limited palette is a filter which randomly brightens and darkens pixels to give a grainer look, oftentimes used by novice pixel artists.
 In other contexts, it can mean a texture with no “definition”, in that the detail has no meaning and is just a jumble of randomly placed pixels with no thought or reasoning behind them, oftentimes on materials that make no sense to be noisy.</li>
   <br>
   <img src="/images/pages/textures/classicfaithful/10.png" alt="noise" class="center" loading="lazy">
-  <p class="center"><i><b>Picture 10:</b> Left: A “noisy” texture with a large palette for no real reason.
+  <p class="center"><i><b>Picture 10:</b> Left: A “noisy” texture with an excessively large palette.
 Right: A “noisy” texture with no definition and just a random mess of pixels.</i></p>
   <br>
   <li id="jappa"><b>Jasper “JAPPA” Boerstra</b> is Minecraft’s current lead art director and pixel artist, and has been working on the game’s art since 2017.
 In addition, he was mostly responsible for the 1.14 texture update.</li>
   <br>